 Training certificates, orientation document, or training plans

-Copies of Diplomas
+Copies of diplomas

 Untranslated transcripts

 Supplements will be awarded based on available funding.
 Previous awards do not guarantee future payments.

 Below is a list of the criteria currently in place:

 The applicant must be working directly with children for at least 32 hours per week, full year (centers closed in the summer will be pro-rated); priority is given to staff that work in facilities that serve low-income children and children with special needs.